Vinícius Jr, Sadio Mané, and João Félix Share Their Stories in OneFootball's 'Footballer's Journey' World Cup Collection

-OneFootball, the world's leading soccer/football media platform, announced today a new format of digital collectibles, based around eleven global superstars' player stories of how they got into the beautiful game.
+LONDON and BERLIN, Nov.
+15, 2022 /PRNewswire/ -- OneFootball, the world's leading football media platform, has today announced a whole new format of digital collectibles, based around eleven global superstars' player stories of how they got into the beautiful game.

 Footballer's Journey gives fans around the world the chance to own part of their favourite players' journey, celebrating milestones throughout their life, for club and country.
 In a comic book-style, and across four chapters each, the collection marks the beginning of a new era of football memorabilia and mementos for a new generation of supporters.